ankitrajxd/api-with-hono/README.md

   - New login attempts are rejected if a user is already logged in on another device
   - Option to invalidate previous sessions when logging in from a new device
   - Session verification on protected routes
+- **Google OAuth login**:
+  - `/auth/google` initiates Google OAuth
+  - `/auth/google/callback` handles the callback and session creation

 ### Middleware

 - Authentication middleware for protected routes
-- Request spam protection middleware with IP-based filtering
+- Request spam protection middleware with IP-based filtering and logging
 - **Rate limiting middleware**:
   - IP-based request tracking
   - Configurable request limits (currently 3 requests per minute)
   - Time-window based throttling
   - Prevents API abuse and DDoS attacks
+- **CSRF protection middleware**:
+  - Checks CSRF token for POST, PUT, DELETE requests
+  - CSRF tokens are stored in Redis and validated per session

 ### Webhooks

-- Endpoint for receiving and processing GitHub webhooks
+- Endpoint for receiving and processing GitHub webhooks (`/webhook`)
 - Storage and retrieval of webhook data

 ### API Routes